FACTS ABOUT FIREFLIES

 Fireflies have short lifespans.

 An adult firefly lives only long enough to mate and lay eggs—so they may not need to eat during their adult life stage.
-The larvae usually live for approximately one year, from mating season to mating season, before becoming adults and giving birth to the next generation.
+The larvae usually live for approximately one to two years, from mating season to mating season, before becoming adults and giving birth to the next generation.

 Fireflies imitate each other.